dmelvy/countdown-to-space/README.md

 ## Project Description

-With this simple app, users will be able to easily see when the next SpaceX launch will take place.
-They will also be able to see past launches.
+With this simple app, users will be able to conveniently see SpaceX data and updates all in one place, including a countdown to when the next SpaceX launch will take place.
+No more combing through news articles and lengthy text!

 ## API and Data Sample